 How to calculate a mileage reimbursement

-Determining business mileage
+How to record business mileage

-How do car miles work?
 You can determine business mileage in two ways:

 OR - Use a GPS mobile app like mLog to record mileage automatically.
+You can categorize trips as business or personal.

 What does a mileage reimbursement cover?